-Penalty: 10% for every day the course component is submitted late, with a max of one week.
-Submissions must be complete; no partial assignments can be submitted.
+Penalty: Will be 10% of every day the course assignment is submitted late, with a max of one week.
+Submissions must be complete; no partial assignments will be accepted.
 Once the Assignments are returned to the students, then late submissions cannot be accepted in order to maintain fairness for all students.